Uzbekistan privatises its entire cotton sector in its most radical reform yet

 In the most radical of all reforms made since Uzbek President Shavkat Mirziyoyev took over in 2016, the entire cotton sector has been privatised and production of this vital crop is now entirely owned by private companies.

-Cotton has been intimately associated with cotton since Soviet days to the extent that the country’s national emblem features cotton buds on one side and wheat on the other – and wheat production is in midst of privatisation on the same lines, which is due to be completed next year.
+Uzbekistan has been intimately associated with cotton since Soviet days to the extent that the country’s national emblem features cotton buds on one side and wheat on the other – and wheat production is in midst of privatisation on the same lines, which is due to be completed next year.

 “There used to be a state company Uzpaxtasanoat that owned everything.
 Today that company has been closed down.
 It doesn’t exist anymore!
 It’s an extremely radical reform.
 In my personal opinion [it] may be too radical,” Alisher Sukurov, Deputy Minister for Agriculture, bluntly told bne IntelliNews in an exclusive interview.
 “But we decided there was no other way and now it’s finished.”